Synthetixio/SIPs/SIPS/gas-tank.md

 * Futures contract order confirmations
 * Fee reclamation settlements

-Users cannot be expected to monitor prices for limit orders, or execute tedious transaction sequences.
+Users cannot be expected to monitor prices for limit orders, or tediously execute the transaction sequences required by frontrunning protection.
 This gas tank mechanism allows keepers to execute such deferred transactions and be reimbursed for the gas cost of executing them.
-It is intended that this gas tank will significantly reduce UX friction for these advanced operations, but will not be required for standard exchange operations that do not require it.
+It is intended that this will significantly reduce UX friction for users, as they will not have to execute these advanced operations themselves.
+Having a balance in the gas tank will not be required for standard exchange operations that do not need it.

 ## Specification
 <!--The specification should describe the syntax and semantics of any new feature, there are five sections